CN3ves/5-/docs/index.md

 > **Combat skills**: Use of weapons and armour and well as tactical evaluations *(Evade, Dodge, Sword, Feint, Use terrain, etc.)*.
 > **Magic/Technological skills**: Understanding the complexities of using supernatural powers or advanced technology *(Elemental magic, Shielding, Magic Resistance, Counter magic, Alien technology, etc.)*.

-> **Education skills**: Knowing, remembering and understanding information previously studied *( Theology, Alchemy, Metallurgy, Herbalist, Languages, etc.)*
+> **Education skills**: Knowing, remembering and understanding information previously studied *(Theology, Alchemy, Metallurgy, Survival, Languages, etc.)*
 > **Professional skills**: Any type of skills related to a profession, background or speciality *(Impersonation, Gambling, Disguise, First Aid, Herbalism, etc.)*

 > **Social skills**: Interact with other sentient creatures to change their perception, opinions and attitudes *(Persuasion, Negotiation, Bribery, Intimidation, Rumour-Mongering, etc.)*.